char16t/right-now/README.md

+# RightNow Engine

-The task list engine implemented using Neo4J.
+The task list engine implemented using Scala and Neo4J.
 Experimental alternative version of the [Assistant](https://github.com/char16t/assistant) kernel.
 All logic, if possible, was implemented at the Neo4j database level.
 It uses the [APOC](https://neo4j.com/developer/neo4j-apoc/) extension from Neo4J.

 The main goal of this implementation is to show the user a flat list of those tasks that are available for execution right now.
 Often tasks from the to-do list depend on each other, so they are presented in the form of a tree.
 Each task has strictly one parent or exists without a parent.
 Each task can be collapsed or expanded to provide granularity and the ability to make a more atomic task.
 Subtasks can be a list or a set.
 In the first case, they must be executed in order.
 In the second case, they can be executed in any order.
 The root task in tree is a "task list".